ballestr/rsbackup/README.md

 * missing cronjobs:
   a configuration that is never called by a cronjob would not be noticed by configtest, nor by rsbackupstatus.
 * insufficient `retain hourly #`:
- the rsnapshot will work, but the `rot.status` will go STALE if there is no `hourly.X` from the day before for rsbackuprotate, because it gets deleted by rsnapshot.
+ the rsnapshot will work, but the `.rotate.status` will go STALE if there is no `hourly.X` from the day before for rsbackuprotate, because it gets deleted by rsnapshot.
- Make sure that the `retain` matches or exceeds the number of rsbackup invocations per day in crontab. rsbackupstatus will alert for a STALE rot.status file, after one day.
+ Make sure that the `retain` matches or exceeds the number of rsbackup invocations per day in crontab.
+ `rsbackupstatus` will alert for a BADRETAIN STALE WAIT rot.status file, after one day.
 * same `snapshot_root` in multiple configs:
   use `configsummary.sh` to check manually